Application Modernization Strategy: The Complete Guide

 Containerization of monolithic apps

 Achieving this objective with physical servers can be expensive and resource-intensive.
 With containerization, the legacy app becomes scalable, portable, and secure.
 Using container orchestration tools such as Kubernetes, you can easily scale, deploy, and manage containers in the cloud with ease.
-However, this approach doesn’t fully leverage the cloud benefits.
+However, this approach doesn’t fully leverage the benefits of the cloud.

 To migrate a legacy app to the cloud: